Particular/docs.particular.net/samples/step-by-step/sample.md

 Like the client, the Server application needs to be configured as an NServiceBus endpoint.

-In the Server application, add the following code to the program's Main method:
+In the Server application, add the following code to the Program class:

 snippet:ServerInit